Azure/Azure-Proactive-Resiliency-Library/docs/content/services/specialized-workloads/azure-vmware-solution/_index.md

 **Recommendation/Guidance**

 Alert when the cluster size of 14 hosts is reached.
-Periodically fire up alerts, to prompt the customer to plan for a new cluster or additional datastore, if growth driven solely by storage.
+Periodically fire up alerts to plan for a new cluster or additional datastore if growth is driven solely by storage.
 Beyond 14 hosts, every time a new host is added, surface an alert.

 **Resources**